karl-zylinski/karl-zylinski.github.io/content/posts/a-programming-language-for-me.md

 The CPU has some memory inside it that is very fast.
 It's called a cache.
 If you keep the cache filled with whatever data the CPU might need next, then your program will run very fast.

-At my job we had an entity-component-system (ECS) that used what is known as "Structure of Arrays" (SoA).
+At my C job we had an entity-component-system (ECS) that used what is known as "Structure of Arrays" (SoA).
 That's a memory layout that can, in certain circumstances, help fill your CPU cache with relevant data.
 Anyone who has written SoA data types in C knows it's not very fun.

 However, Odin comes with built in SoA support.
 Just put `#soa` in front of an array declaration.
 It'll automatically re-arrange the memory layout for you.